Document Type : Original Article

 Escuela de Enfermería, EDP University of Puerto Rico, San Juan, Puerto Rico

 Introduction: Travel Medicine specialty has existed in Latin American for more than 25 years.
-The creation of Latin American Society of Travel Medicine (SLAMVI) stimulated medical education in this discipline, through research and scientific publications.
-However, Travel Medicine is practically unknown by Latin Americans.
+The creation of the Latin American Society of Travel Medicine (SLAMVI) stimulated medical education in this discipline, through research and scientific publications.
+However, Travel Medicine is practically unknown to Latin Americans.

-Methods: Latin Americans (N=9,487) from 9 countries of the region completed an online survey of 10 questions, to determine the knowledge of the population about the existence of this specialty and their attitudes about it.
+Methods: Latin Americans (n=9487) completed an online survey of ten questions from nine countries of the region to determine the knowledge of the population about the existence of this specialty and their attitudes about it.

-Results: Despite the fact that more than 90% of those surveyed knew that to travel to certain countries they had to take certain vaccines, less than 30% had heard of the specialty of Travel Medicine.
-After knowing the definition and objectives of the specialty more than 90% of the participants considered it important to carry out a pretravel consultation with a specialist.
+Results: Although more than 90% of those surveyed knew that traveling to certain countries requires to receive certain vaccines, less than 30% had heard of the specialty of Travel Medicine.
+After knowing the definition and objectives of the specialty, more than 90% of the participants considered it important to carry out a pre-travel consultation with a specialist.

-Conclusion: The lack of knowledge of the specialty is the main barrier for the access of Latin Americans to the Travel Medicine consultation.
-It is necessary to publicize the specialty, using scientific evidence and taking as an example the worldwide spread of COVID-19 through travelers, make the population aware of the importance of pre and post-travel consultation, as well as the creation of this service in more public hospitals in Latin America.
+Conclusion: The lack of knowledge of the specialty is the main barrier to Latin Americans to have access to Travel Medicine consultation.
+It is necessary to publicize the specialty, make the population aware of the importance of pre- and post-travel consultation, as well as the creation of this service in more public hospitals in Latin America.